 Chip Seal Program

-- To provide a highly skid-resistant surface, particularly on wet pavements.
+- To provide a highly skid-resistant surface, particularly helpful when pavement is wet

 Reduced SpeedsAs with any road construction project, motorists must exercise caution.
 Reduced speeds ensure your safety and minimize the chance of damaging your vehicle.

-During the chip seal process, from the time the gravel is placed on the road to when the excess is swept away, the speed limit is 25 mph.
+From the time the chips are placed on the road to when the excess is swept away, the speed limit is 25 mph.
 At that speed, vehicles should not be damaged by flying rocks.